KeanuGh/myROOT_analysis_framework/README.md

 - Organises plots by cutfile name.

 ### In the works:
+- converting boost-histograms to ROOT TH1 histograms and back
 - Logging: as soon as I get around to learning how to use the python logging library
 - Unit tests: pytest stopped working for me and I haven't gotten round to fixing it yet.
 Bugs galore!